luuleitner/deepMTJ/README.md

 If you use this code or data please cite:

-Leitner, C.;Jarolim, R.;Konrad, A.;Kruse, A.;Tilp, M.;Baumgartner, C. (2020).
-"Automatic Tracking of the Muscle Tendon Junction in Healthy and Impaired Subjects using Deep Learning".
-42nd Conferences of the IEEE Engineering in Medicine and Biology Society.
-Montreal, Canada.

 ```
 @inproceedings{LeitnerJarolim2020,
    title={Automatic Tracking of the Muscle Tendon Junction in Healthy and Impaired Subjects using Deep Learning},